sourcegraph/about/handbook/engineering/incidents/playbooks/index.md

 Moving a disk between projects requires multiple steps to ensure the disk is detached from its original source.

 - The initial disk can only be created using the same type.
 To change its type, you will have to snapshot the disk and restore as a new type.
-- The initial disks can only be moved to the same region as in their source project.
+- The initial disks can only be moved to the same region as their source project.

 Create a new disk in your target project from the old disk: